-In December 2007, the FASB issued SFAS NO. 160 Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51.
-This statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
-It clarifies that a noncontrolling interest in a subsidiary that should be reported as equity in the consolidated financial statements.
+In December 2007, the FASB issued SFAS NO. 160Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51 This statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
+It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
 The statement requires consolidated net income to be reported at amounts that include the amounts attributable to both the parent and the noncontrolling interest.
 It also requires disclosure, on the face of the consolidated statement of income, of the amounts of consolidated net income attributable to the parent and to the noncontrolling interest.
 This statement is effective for fiscal years beginning on or after December 15, 2008.
 The statement applies prospectively as of the beginning of the fiscal year in which this is applied.